Money in Colonial America

 Unlike in Spanish America, there was little gold or silver found in the original 13 colonies.
 What little commodity money existed in colonial America came from Great Britain and from trading with the Spanish colonies in the Caribbean and Central America, but it was not enough for the colonial economy.
 Because British currency was required to pay for British imports, the main type of money used in the colonial economy was the Spanish dollar coin, which could be subdivided into 8 pieces or bits, to pay for lower-priced items.
 (So a "quarter" of a Spanish dollar was 2 bits.)

-Word Origins—Dollars, Bucks, Quarters, and Bits
+Word Origins — Dollars, Bucks, Quarters, and Bits

 During the colonial era, the 2 major types of specie circulating in the colonies were the British pound and the Spanish dollar.
 So why is the currency in America, a British colony, called a dollar instead of a pound?

 Colonial America had a trade deficit with England and a trade surplus with Spain and its colonies to the south.
 America had to pay for its trade deficit to England with pounds, naturally, since the British exporters wanted to be paid in pounds.
 So there were more Spanish dollars circulating in America than British pounds; hence, Spanish dollars were the main coins used as currency in colonial America.
-To make change, the Spanish dollar was cut into 8 pieces, or bits, and, thus, a quarter was often referred to as two bits.
+To make change, the Spanish dollar was cut into 8 pieces, or bits, and, thus, a quarter was often called two bits.
 A dollar was called a buck because in the 18th century, a buckskin, which is the hide of a male deer, was worth 1 dollar.

 Credit was provided by other colonists, from merchants, and from banks in Great Britain.
 Colonial money was multifarious: commodity money, foreign currencies and coins, barter, and currency issued by Colonial governments, where the governments stipulated the exchange rate between their currency and another form of money, usually commodity money.
 Foreign currencies were mainly British and Spanish currencies.
 Although barter was never a good form of money, certain products, such as tobacco, were prevalent enough and had a well-known value, especially in the southern colonies, to serve as an adequate form of money.